 3. Create accents

 Although most people think that a brick accent wall is the perfect backdrop for an industrial look, don’t despair.
-Large artwork in black frames, or a gallery of vintage signs can very well create those accents and personalize the space to a deeper level.
+Large artwork in black frames, black and white art photography, or a gallery of vintage signs can very well create those accents and personalize the space to a deeper level.
 Adding a bicycle as decor (say on a wall) can also create a strong accent while adding more steel components into the design.
-Furthermore, Venetian blinds instead of curtains will help in creating more industrial like backdrops for accents to pop up.
+Furthermore, Venetian blinds instead of traditional curtains will help in creating a more industrial-like backdrop and help any accents to pop up.

 4. Statement lighting